sarakonradi/nest-simulator/doc/guides/connection_management.rst

 Specifying the synapse properties in a dictionary allows for distributed synaptic parameter.
-In addition to the key ``model`` the dictionary can contain specifications for ``weight``, ``delay``, ``receptor_type`` and parameters specific to the chosen synapse model.
+In addition to the key ``model`` the dictionary can contain specifications for ``weight``, ``delay``, ``receptor_type`` and parameters specific to the chosen synapse |model|.
 The specification of all parameters is optional.
-Unspecified parameters will use the default values determined by the current synapse model.
+Unspecified parameters will use the default values determined by the current synapse |model|.
 All parameters can be scalars, arrays or distributions (specified as dictionaries).
 One synapse dictionary can contain an arbitrary combination of parameter types, as long as they agree with the connection routine (``rule``).